B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Give up To stop trying Don't give up!
 You can do it.

-3. Separable vs. Inseparable Phrasal Verbs
+3. How to Form Separable vs. Inseparable Phrasal Verbs

 • Turn the music down.
 OR Turn down the music.